The Win Odds Explained

 Alert on Win Betting Odds – be careful

 Beware as Win Betting Pools are “small” for Jai-alai compared to horse racing venues, and the WIN BET ODDS ARE NOT TRULY REPRESENTATIVE of the actual betting favorites like they are for horse racing.
 In other words, just because a Post Number at Jai-alai indicates a certain post is “the favorite” it is not necessarily the “the favorite” in the much larger betting pools such as the Trifecta pool.

 The more you wager on Win bets, the more you will lower the odds on the Post Number(s) you are betting on.
 Win bet odds can be heavily influenced by one bettor, which is another reason the Win Odds are not truly representative of the “actual” betting favorite of the public as a whole.

-Typical Win pool betting sizes at Jai-alai are usually under $100 per game.
+Typical Win pool betting sizes at Jai-alai generally range from $100 to $200 per game.
 The Place and Show betting pools are even lower than Win betting pools, a trend that is very common in the horse racing industry.
-The more attractive wagers for Jai-alai such as Trifecta bets (which are more difficult but have higher rewards) generally have betting pools in the range of $1,000 and upwards to even $5,000 on occasion at the south Florida frontons.
+The most popular and attractive wagers for Jai-alai pari-mutuel wagering are the Trifecta wagers, which are more difficult to win but have much higher rewards.

-Remember, you don’t need to wager to enjoy watching Jai-alai games.
+Remember, as the famous Jai-Alai personality, Stu Neiman says “you don’t need to wager to enjoy the Jai-alai games.”